-- Current first year graduate students in their second full-time equivalent semester or third full-time equivalent quarter studying at any AUPHA or ASPPH member graduate program or health policy program.
-A minimum of five courses must have been completed in order to be eligible to apply.
+- Current first year graduate students in their second full-time equivalent semester or third full-time equivalent quarter for those in two-year programs or for those in longer programs, their next to final year, studying at any AUPHA or ASPPH member graduate program.

 - Applicants must be scheduled to complete the didactic portion of their degree not later than December of the year following the awarding of the scholarship.